What’s the usual advice for reactivating past customers?

 First, hiring mistakes:

-You’re hiring cheap unskilled labor that, in fact, really doesn’t care about your customers.
+You’re hiring cheap unskilled labor that, in fact, doesn’t know how to do much and really doesn’t care about your customers.
 Turnover is high.
 The fix here is to realize that you’re not saving money by hiring employees who drive away your customers.

 Second, failure to train on key service skills: